Strategy & Architecture / Security Architecture

 Security architecture embedded in your project.

-Not every organisation needs a full-time security architect.
+Not every organisation needs a full-time cybersecurity architect.
 Many need one for the duration of a transformation program, a cloud migration, a platform build, or a compliance uplift.
-Cliffside augments your project team with senior security architects who work alongside your people — providing the security design expertise your project requires without the cost of a permanent hire.
+Cliffside augments your project team with senior security architects who work alongside your people, providing the security design expertise your project requires without the cost of a permanent hire.

 Network re-architecture, data centre exit, SD-WAN deployment, or zero trust implementation — security architecture embedded in the design phase, not bolted on at the end.